exnehilo7/fielddata-lite-iOS-app/README.md

 Apple Map performance declines if there are more than 100 displayed annotations.
 Later versions of the application will hopefully use clustering to allow for more annotations.
 Until then, the number of items in a saved route or area and plot searches are limited.

 This application was initially built for a school project.
-Additional functions currently in progress: Connectivity to an EOS Arrow Gold GPS device.
-Use of the camera and insertion of custom Exif data.
+The app can use a device's default GPS or an Arrow Gold GPS.
+Other 3rd party GPS can be used with an appropriate library.

 ## iOS App and XCode Settings